b57zheng/RISC-V_Processor/README.md

 ## Overview
 This project implements a **RV32I RISC-V processor** in Verilog.
-The design follows the RISC-V base integer instruction set and progressively evolves toward a pipelined implementation through multiple project deliverables (PD0 – PD6).
+The design follows the RISC-V base integer instruction set and progressively evolves toward a pipelined implementation.
 Currently, the processor supports a fully functional **single-cycle datapath** with fetch, decode, execute, memory, and write-back stages.

 ## Development Progress